hello-robot/stretch_tutorials/ros2/example_1.md

 		command.linear.y = 0.0
 		command.linear.z = 0.0
 ```
 A Twist has three linear velocities (in meters per second), along each of the axes.
-For Stretch, it will only pay attention to the x velocity, since it can't directly move in the y direction or the z direction.
+For Stretch, it will only pay attention to the x velocity, since it can't directly move in the y direction or the z-direction.
 We set the linear velocities to 0.

 ```python